kanchukaitis/vsm/README.md

 Although the code has been built to attempt to catch errors related to missing input data, you should estimate or fill missing temperature and precipitation data values prior to running `vsm`.
 You may use built-in MATLAB functions like `fillmissing`, but we also include a utility function `vsm_fillmiss` that mimics the internal missing value filling in the original FORTRAN code.

+## Demonstration Files

+This repository comes with three demonstration files that recreate the figures in the manuscript to demonstrate the functionality of `vsm`.

 ## Known Limitations

 The original FORTRAN model was developed for Northern Hemisphere applications.
 As a consequence the definition of a year in the model is from January 1st to December 31st, which is unlikely to be adequate for Southern Hemisphere tree-ring applications.

 ## Octave Functionality

-The core model function `vsm` works in Octave without modification, largely by avoiding use of `nansum` and `nanmean`.
-Some of the demo scripts and the helper functions therein, however, use commands not available or with a different syntax in Octave and in general Octave (testing on version 4.4.1 running on a Macbook Pro with Darwin Kernel Version 17.7.0) was found to be substantially slower than the same operations in MATLAB>
+The core model function `vsm` works in Octave without modification (avoiding use of `nansum` and `nanmean` that are not core Octave distributions).
+Some of the demo scripts and the helper functions therein, however, use commands not available or with a different syntax in Octave and in general Octave (testing on version 4.4.1 running on a Macbook Pro with Darwin Kernel Version 17.7.0) was found to be substantially slower than the same operations in MATLAB.

 ## License